Last Updated on October 29, 2021 by Maggie Sutton

 Your lender will hire a licensed home appraiser to determine the current value of your house.
 Although the complexity of the appraisal will vary depending on the type of loan, with VA loans requiring multiple inspections, for example, you can take affirmative steps to make sure that your home makes an impressive impression on the appraiser.

-Here are a few simple tips to make the home appraiser agree with you that your house is pretty terrific:
+Here are a few simple tips to make the home appraiser see the value in your home:

 - Clean and declutter the inside and outside of the house